jbolda/gatsby-source-airtable/README.md

 ## How to use

 Below is an example showing two tables. `tables` is always specified as an array.
 The tables may or may not be part of the same base.
-If you are using a field type of `Link to a Record`, you may specify the field name in `tableLinks` (matching the name shown in Airtable, not the escaped version) and this plugin will create the graphql links for you.
+If you are using a field type of `Link to a Record`, you must specify the field name in `tableLinks` (matching the name shown in Airtable, not the escaped version) for this plugin to create the graphql links for you.
+Otherwise, you will just receive the Airtable IDs as `strings`.
+Functionally, Airtable stores the `Link to a Record` fields with IDs pointing to the other tables.
+When you specify the column name in `tableLinks`, you are signifying to this plugin that that column/field has IDs and you want these IDs linked to the real data that is also in graphql.
+The name of the column/field does not have to match the related base, but you do need to make sure that the related base is included in your `gatsby-config.js` as well.
+(We can't link to something that doesn't exist!)

-Additionally you may provide a "mapping".
+Additionally you may optionally provide a "mapping".
 This will alert the plugin that column names you specify are of a specific, non-string format.
 This is particularly useful if you would like to have gatsby pick up the fields for transforming, e.g. `text/markdown`.
+If you do not provide a mapping, Gatsby will just "infer" what type of value it is, which is most typically a `string`.

 Additionally, if you are using the `Attachment` type field in Airtable, you may specify a column name with `fileNode` and the plugin will bring in these files.
 Using this method, it will create "nodes" for each of the files and expose this to all of the transformer plugins.
 A good use case for this would be attaching images in Airtable, and being able to make these available for use with the `sharp` plugins and `gatsby-image`.
 Specifying a `fileNode` does require a peer dependency of `gatsby-source-filesystem` otherwise it will fall back as a non-mapped field.
 The locally available files and any ecosystem connections will be available on the node as `localFiles`.